Inferring Synergistic and Antagonistic Interactions in Mixtures of Exposures: Structured Interaction Modeling Approach

 We also tried other approaches to model $h_{uv}$.
 Instead of squaring unconstrained functions, one could potentially use a Bayesian monotone spline formulation based on restricting the sign of the basis coefficients.
 However, we found squaring an unconstrained function to provide better estimates, particularly when the non-negative function being modeled is near $0$.
-We also tried using a tensor product spline model for the bivariate functions, but using products of univariate functions had better power.
+We also tried using a tensor product spline model for the bivariate functions, but using products of univariate functions had superior performance.
+Finally, we tried an approach to further shrink the interactions towards the class of SAN interactions using an additional penalty term in the prior, but found this approach to provide little to no improvement in simulations and the motivating application while significantly complicating posterior computation.
 We describe these alternative approaches in more detail in Section \ref{supp:other} of the Supplementary Material.